ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 Top-Level Kind Signatures Are Necessary
 +++++++++++++++++++++++++++++++++++++++

-The proposal does have reliance on allowing type families and other similar contextless syntax forms to use constrained type families by implementing `proposal #36 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0036-kind-signatures.rst>`_, ``-XTopLevelKindSignatures``.
+The proposal does have reliance on allowing type families and other similar contextless syntax forms to use constrained type families, as specified in `proposal #36 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0036-kind-signatures.rst>`_, ``-XTopLevelKindSignatures`` and implemented in GHC 8.10.

 ::